What does ‘antifragile’ mean?

 Tools for Leadership in Times of Change

-They say a diamond is just a piece of charcoal that has learned to handle stress exceptionally well.
+They say a diamond is just a piece of charcoal that has learned to handle pressure exceptionally well.
 The Churning, Inner Leadership is a book that shows us how we, Continue Reading →

 Before the great explorers of old set out on their journeys they would always draw a map of the territories they were about to enter: where was the food and Continue Reading →